Ralph Keyes (author): Reviews

-Contemporary Authors introduced their biography of Keyes by writing, “In his books Ralph Keyes explores obstacles ranging from learning how to deal with loneliness in an increasingly dehumanized and mobile society to the obvious and subtle difficulties associated with being unusually tall or short.
-Relying on statistical information, results from questionnaires, and comments obtained during personal interviews, Keyes blends a touch of humor and occasional sadness with his factual findings to come up with highly readable and entertaining studies of the insecurities troubling countless American adults.”
+Contemporary Authors introduced their biography of Keyes by writing, “In his books, Ralph Keyes explores obstacles ranging from learning how to deal with loneliness in an increasingly dehumanized and mobile society to the obvious and subtle difficulties associated with being unusually tall or short.
+Relying on statistical information, questionnaire results, and comments obtained during personal interviews, Keyes blends a touch of humor and occasional sadness with his factual findings to develop highly readable and entertaining studies of the insecurities troubling countless American adults.”

 Sociologist James Samuel Coleman, author of the seminal Coleman Report on school integration, called Is There Life After High School? “the first book I have ever seen that transmits the intensity, that recaptures the pain, the embarrassment, the struggle for status that high school is all about.”
-Since this book was published, the term “life after high school” has become a cultural catchphrase.
-(In Rock 'n' Roll High School, a character shouts "There is life after high school!")
-The labels Keyes applied to more and less popular students – “innies and outies” – have also become a commonplace.
+Since this book was published, “life after high school” has become a cultural catchphrase.
+(In Rock 'n' Roll High School, a character shouts, "There is life after high school!")
+The labels Keyes applied to more and less popular students – “innies and outies” – have also become commonplace.

-The psychological flavor of Keyes’s writing is especially evident in The Courage to Write and its sequel The Writer’s Book of Hope with their emphasis on confronting the anxiety that inhibits writers.
+The psychological flavor of Keyes’s writing is especially evident in The Courage to Write and its sequel, The Writer’s Book of Hope, which emphasise confronting the anxiety that inhibits writers.
 An interview with Keyes on the website Writer Unboxed was introduced with the observation that, when asked about their favorite books on the craft of writing, other authors they talked to “Almost without exception, author Ralph Keyes’ books top their list.”